 Open peeps is an awesome tool for building human characters from different building blocks (hair, legs, clothes, etc.).
 You can download the library and use such tools as Sketch, Figma, or Adobe XD to mix the components and come up with unique characters.
 There is also a number of ready-made characters that can be downloaded and used immediately.

-Lastly, here's a unique library that includes free SVG illustrations designed specifically for 404 pages to add a bit of fun and creativity to your error pages.
+Lastly, here's a unique library that includes free SVG illustrations designed specifically for 404 error pages to add a bit of fun and creativity to those.